CHOOSING THE RIGHT PUREBRED

 dogs are dark colored or if the house isn’t well lit.

-Now look at the breed's history and purpose.
+Now look at the breed's history and purpose

-The breed "standard" will also tell you the history.
+which will also tell you the history.

 Your list is shorter now so see what